algolia/algolia-react-boilerplate/docs/docs/boilerplate-guide-pages/read-me.md

   - title
   - banner: this is an image url

-You can find an example of a bannersrp rule by searching for `qr-1634719042792` in `rules/example-rules.json`.
+You can find an example of a 'bannersrp' rule by searching for `qr-1634719042792` in `rules/example-rules.json`.

-You can find an example of a homeBannerTwo rule by searching for `qr-1645197289062` in `rules/example-rules.json`.
+You can find an example of a 'homeBannerTwo' rule by searching for `qr-1645197289062` in `rules/example-rules.json`.

 ### 👀 Segments